-Our timing measurements are shown in Table 1 for three meshes of varying size.
-The measurements can be broken into four important sections: preprocessing, the server, the client, and data transfer from the client to the server.
-The preprocessing step occurs on the server and includes loading the file from disk, separating boundary from internal triangles, building an octree, and transferring the initial data to the client.
-It is important to note that the octree can be built once and stored for efficient loading, thus avoiding most of the preprocessing.
-The timing results for the server, client, data transfer, and total time represent one progressive rendering of the dataset from views that include the whole mesh as well as views showing a zoomed-in portion (showing 25%) which benefits from frustum culling (see Figures 5, 7, and 8).
-In our experiments, the interactive portion of our progressive renderer achieved at least 100 frames-per-second for every dataset, thus will scale well for even larger datasets.
-The transferring of the data from the client to the server is the bottleneck of the system and takes about 90% of the total time for one visualization.
-Though the focus of this paper is a client-server architecture for progressive rendering, our algorithm also can be used as a data exploration tool running locally on a workstation.
-When running locally, you lose the advantage of a data repository, but effectively remove the data transfer time, which improves the interactivity substantially.
+Our timing measurements are shown in Table 2 for four large meshes.
+The Fighter and F16 datasets are simulations of jets, the SF1 dataset is an earthquake simulation, and the STP dataset is a simulation of a sphere going through a plate.
+The measurements can be broken into four important sections: server preprocessing, server, data transfer from the client to the server, and client.
+The preprocessing step occurs on the server and includes loading the file from disk, and building an octree, and transferring the mesh information to the client.
+By extending our binary file format to include the octree structure, the server preprocessing time could be decreased even further.
+The timing results for the server, client, data transfer, and total time represent one progressive rendering of the dataset from views that include the whole mesh.
+In addition, for the larger datasets, we chose a view showing only 25% of the mesh, which takes advantage of frustum culling (see Figures 5, 7, and 8).
+Because our client uses a thread for rendering and another for fetching data from the server, much of the data transfer and rendering work is done in parallel.
+Therefore, we measure data transfer as the total client time for a progressive step minus the rendering time.
+In our experiments, the interactive manipulation of our progressive renderer was able to achieve interactive rates for all but the largest dataset on the thin client.

-Stream Size Octree Depth 7 Octree Depth 8
+Stream Size Local Ethernet Wireless

-1K Triangles 0.096 s 0.119 s
+1K Triangles 0.082 s 0.050 s 0.051 s

-10K Triangles 0.194 s 0.339 s
+10K Triangles 0.085 s 0.090 s 0.130 s

-100K Triangles 0.919 s 1.092 s
+100K Triangles 0.574 s 1.042 s 1.893 s